PickYourOwn.org

 Many Americans have never eaten a fresh fig. I blame fig newtons and dried figs - those are NOTHING like a fresh fig. A fresh fig tastes like a mix of a peach and a strawberry!

-In the U.S., Figs typically peak from July through Frost in the South, and August and later in the North.
-Usually the trees produce a crop within a month, and then nothing for several months, so check your local farm to find out when they'll be in season.
+In the U.S., Figs typically peak from July through first frost in the South, and from August and later in the North.
+Usually the trees produce a crop within a month, and then nothing for several months, so check your local farm to find out when they will be in season.
 In the north, most trees only produce one crop per season.
 In order to produce good local Figs, producers depend on ideal spring and early summer weather conditions, and no late frosts.

 How to know when a fig is ripe